geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I mean, there's no way.

 ##### **Chenyu** [[00:33:36](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2016)]
-Because, like, some guy posted, oh, there was an issue...
+Because, like, some guy posted, oh, there was an issue..

 ##### **Nimlgen** [[00:33:41](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2021)]
 There was an issue where someone thought, like, two things should be equal.